1. Historical Background of Plant Extracts in Cancer Treatment

 2. Flavonoids:

-- Quercetin: Found in fruits, vegetables, and grains, Quercetin has been shown to have potential in treating various cancers due to its antioxidant and anti-inflammatory properties.
+- Quercetin: Found in fruits, vegetables, and grains, quercetin has been shown to have potential in treating various cancers due to its antioxidant and anti-inflammatory properties.

 - Curcumin: The active component of turmeric, Curcumin has been extensively studied for its anti-inflammatory and anticancer effects, particularly in pancreatic and breast cancers.